Fopt Known | Xopt Known | Difficulty |

 A few examples of 2D benchmark functions created with the MMTFG generator can be seen in Figure 4.2.

-Table 4.2 below shows the overall success of all Global Optimization algorithms, considering every benchmark function, for a maximum allowable budget of .
+Table 4.2 below shows the overall success of all Global Optimization algorithms, considering every benchmark function,

 As we can see - and in contrast with the GKLS and GlobOpt test function generators - the level of difficulty of the MMTFG test suite is much lower, as the best solver ( MCS) solves up to 77% of all the problems with less than 300 function evaluations.
 Second comes the BiteOpt algorithm, but many of the SciPy solvers are up there too - BasinHopping, DualAnnealing and SHGO provide excellent performances on this test suite.